Chest/Breastfeeding Robin Kaplan Chest/Breastfeeding Robin Kaplan

 What is the best way to wean from supplementing my breastfed baby?

-As your baby begins to breastfeed more effectively and transfer more milk from you while breastfeeding, you might also notice that your baby begins to refuse supplements (or just takes less) after breastfeeding.
-If your baby is gaining weight well, then you might consider offering less of a ‘top off’ after breastfeeding and see if your baby continues to gain weight well.
+As your baby begins to nurse more effectively and transfer more milk from you while feeding, you might also notice that your baby begins to refuse supplements (or just takes less) after breastfeeding.
+If your baby is gaining weight well, then you might consider offering less of a ‘top off’ after breastfeeding and see if your baby continues to gain weight appropriately.
 If your baby is gaining more weight than expected for his/her age, this is also a reason to pull back on supplementation.

 While reducing the supplementation amount, this also means that you might be able to cut back on the number of times you pump per day, which is what every parent wants to hear, right?
 A lactation consultant can definitely guide you on this process so that your milk supply isn’t lowered with this decrease in pumping frequency.